 Black-breasted Puffleg (Eriocnemnis nigrivestis) is endemic to Ecuador, occurring in the highlands of Pichincha, Esmeraldas and Imbabura provinces.
 The majority of records come from the northwestern ridge-crests of Pichincha volcano, west of Quito.
-In 2006, a small population was rediscovered in the Cordillera de Toisán above the Intag valley (Jahn 2008).
-A recent survey found that this population still persists, albeit in low numbers (Aves y Conservación 2018).
-The total population is estimated to number 210-268 individuals, roughly equating to 140-180 mature individuals (Jahn 2008).
+A second subpopulation was re-discovered in 2006 in the Cordillera de Toisán above the Intag valley (Jahn 2008, Aves y Conservación 2018).
 Sightings on the Atacazo volcano south-west of Quito could not be confirmed; however, it is possible that a small population will occur there.

 Black-breasted Puffleg inhabits humid and wet montane cloud forest at 1,700-3,500 m (Jahn 2008, Jahn and Santander 2008).
 The species has occasionally been recorded along bushy forest edges along road sides, steep slopes with stunted vegetation and from taller montane forest interiors and clearings (Bleiweiss and Olalla 1983, Santander et al. 2004, Jahn 2008, Jahn and Santander 2008).
 However, recent research suggests that the species strongly avoids edge habitats (Guevara et al. 2015).
 Black-breasted Puffleg undergoes seasonal altitudinal migrations, which are thought to be determined by the flowering of specific vines and species such as fuchsias and ericaceous trees (Bleiweiss and Olalla 1983).

-The species is suspected to have suffered drastic declines owing to habitat loss within its small range and is now rare (Phillips 1998).
+The species is suspected to have suffered drastic declines owing to habitat loss within its small range (Phillips 1998).
 Around 93% of suitable habitat within its probable historic range has been degraded or destroyed (Williams and Santander 2003).
 The main threat is the logging of forest for timber, charcoal and mining concessions, facilitating the introduction of cattle and the spread of the agricultural frontier (Phillips 1998, Santander et al. 2004, Jahn 2008).
 Additionally, human-induced fires threaten large tracts of forest during the dry season (Jahn 2008).
-In the future, climate change may render remaining habitat unsuitable (Jahn and Santander 2008) and push the species above the current treeline (Jahn 2008), which could lead to increased competition with Gorgeted Sunangel (Heliangelus strophianus) (Jahn 2008, Guevara 2013).
+In the future, climate change may render remaining habitat unsuitable and push the species above the current treeline (Jahn 2008, Jahn and Santander 2008), which could lead to increased competition with Gorgeted Sunangel (Heliangelus strophianus) (Jahn 2008, Guevara 2013).

-Criterion A – The population of Black-breasted Puffleg is considered to be in decline based on habitat loss within its range, the rate of which is likely lower than 10% over three generations (12.6 years) (Santander et al. 2004, Cárdenas 2007, O. Jahn in litt.
-2007, Tracewski et al. 2016).
-Therefore, Black-breasted Puffleg may be listed as Least Concern under this criterion.
+Criterion A – The population of Black-breasted Puffleg is suspected to be in decline based on habitat loss within its range, the rate of which is likely lower than 10% over ten years (Santander et al. 2004, Cárdenas 2007, O. Jahn in litt.
+2007, Tracewski et al. 2016, Global Forest Watch 2020; one generation length being 2.1 years; Bird et al. 2020)*.
+Considering the threat posed by additional habitat degradation, the rate of population decline may be higher than the rate of forest loss, and is here tentatively placed in the band 10-19% over ten years.
+Therefore, Black-breasted Puffleg qualifies as Least Concern under Criterion A.

 Criterion B – The species is known from the slopes of the Pichincha volcano and in the Cordillera de Toisán.
-Using a Minimum Convex Polygon, the Extent of Occurrence (EOO) of this species has been calculated as 700 km2, which meets the threshold for listing as Endangered under Criterion B1.
-The Area of Occupancy (AOO) has not been quantified, and therefore the species cannot be assessed against Criterion B2.
+Using a Minimum Convex Polygon, the Extent of Occurrence (EOO) of this species has been calculated as 600 km2.
+The maximum Area of Occupancy (AOO), calculated by a 4 km2 grid over the area of mapped range, is 100 km2.
+These values meet the thresholds for listing as Endangered under Criterion B1+2.
 However, in order to be listed as threatened under Criterion B, at least two further conditions have to be met.

-In view of our current knowledge about the distribution of the species, we can assume that the two known areas of occurrence of Black-breasted Puffleg represent two separate locations* sensu IUCN, which meets the threshold for Endangered under condition (a).
-The EOO, AOO, habitat quality and population size of Black-breasted Puffleg are in decline, meeting the threshold under condition b(i,ii,iii,v).
-Black-breasted Puffleg is not known to undergo extreme fluctuations, thus condition (c) is not met.
-Overall, the species may be listed as Endangered under Criterion B1ab(i,ii,iii,v).
+In view of our current knowledge about the distribution of the species, we can assume that the two known areas of occurrence of Black-breasted Puffleg represent at least two, but potentially less than five, separate locations** sensu IUCN (see IUCN Standards and Petitions Committee 2019), which meets the threshold for Endangered under condition a.
+The EOO, AOO and habitat quality are inferred to be in a slow continuing decline, meeting the threshold under condition b(i,ii,iii).
+Black-breasted Puffleg is not known to undergo extreme fluctuations, thus condition c is not met.
+Overall, the species may be listed as Endangered under Criterion B1ab(i,ii,iii)+ 2ab(i,ii,iii).

-Criterion D – The population size of this species is estimated at 140-180 mature individuals.
+Criterion D – The population size of this species is preliminarily estimated at 100-150 mature individuals.
 Therefore, it may be listed as Endangered under Criterion D.

 Criterion E – To the best of our knowledge no quantitative analysis of extinction risk has been conducted for this species.
 Therefore, it cannot be assessed against this criterion.

-Therefore, it is proposed that Black-breasted Puffleg (Eriocnemis nigrivestis) be listed as Endangered under Criteria B1ab(i,ii,iii,v); C2a(i); D. We welcome any comments on this proposed listing and specifically request up-to-date information on the size of the subpopulations of Black-breasted Puffleg.
+Therefore, it is proposed that Black-breasted Puffleg (Eriocnemis nigrivestis)be listed as Endangered under Criteria B1ab(i,ii,iii)+2ab(i,ii,iii); D. We welcome any comments on this proposed listing and specifically request up-to-date information on the size of the subpopulation in the Cordillera de Toisán.